gregvissing/frontrowgreg-blog/src/posts/creating-a-proposal-to-speak-at-a-conference.md

 * **Why should they be excited to see this talk?** This can be a wide range of things.
 You might write about a specific experience, or discuss your new solution to a frequently experienced problem.
 Try to build excitement, credibility, or intrigue to draw interest into your presentation.

 **Step 3 - Choose a title**

+When the abstract is finished, the talk will need to be given a title.
+If that title pops, that's great but it's not the most important thing.
+The key to a great title is making sure the title clearly states what the topic is.